2022 Guinea-Bissau coup attempt: Reactions

 Economic Community of West African States (ECOWAS) said in a statement, "ECOWAS condemns the coup attempt and holds the military responsible for the physical integrity of President Umaro Sissoco Embaló and members of his government.
 ECOWAS asks the military to return to their barracks and maintain a republican posture."
 The African Union also condemned the 'attempted coup'.
-President of the African Union Commission, Moussa Faki Mahamat, called "on the military to return to their barracks without delay and to protect the physical safety of President Umaro Sissoco Embaló and members of his government and to immediately free those of them who are in detention."
+President of the African Union Commission, Moussa Faki Mahamat, called "on the military to return to their barracks without delay and to protect the physical safety of President Umaro Sissoco Embaló and members of his government and to immediately free those of them who are in detention."< A 600-member military force was sent into Guinea-Bissau by ECOWAS with the aim of ensuring stability, effectively reinstating an earlier force that had operated in the country from the 2012 Guinea-Bissau coup d'état until September 2020.